Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization: CMA-ES and Related CHTs

 \subsection{CMA-ES}

-The covariance matrix adaptation evolution strategy (CMA-ES)~\cite{Hansen2003ec,hansen2016tutorial} is a stochastic multi-point search algorithm for black-box continuous optimization.
-The CMA-ES samples $\lambda$ candidate solutions $\xx_k$, for $k \in \{1, \dots, \lambda\}$, from the multivariate normal distribution $\dist$, where $\mm \in \R^n$ is the mean vector, $\sigma \in \Rp$ is the step-size, and $\bm{C} \in \R^{n \times n}$ is the covariance matrix.
-These distribution parameters are updated by using the candidate solutions and their ranking information\footnote{ The update mechanisms we used can be found in \cite{Nishida2018gecco}. } .
+The CMA-ES~\citep{Hansen2003ec,hansen2016tutorial} is a stochastic multi-point search algorithm for black-box continuous minimization of $f: \R^n \to \R$.
+The CMA-ES samples $\lambda$ candidate solutions $\xx_k$ for $k \in \{1, \dots, \lambda\}$ from the multivariate normal distribution $\dist$, where $\mm \in \R^n$ is the mean vector, $\sigma \in \Rp$ is the step size, and $\boldsymbol{C} \in \R^{n \times n}$ is the covariance matrix.
+These distribution parameters are updated using the candidate solutions and their ranking information.

-\paragraph{Algorithm} Initialize $\bm{m}^{(0)}, \sigma^{(0)}, \bm{C}^{(0)}$ according to the initial search domain of the problem \del{, initialize two evolution paths $\bm{p}_c^{(0)} = \bm{p}_\sigma^{(0)} = \bm{0}$ and their normalization factors $\gs^\ite{0} = \gc^\ite{0} = 0$ }{}. \new{ The meanings of all parameters of the CMA-ES and their default values } \del{ All the parameters that appear in the following are set to the default value listed in \tab{tab:defaultparameter}.
-The meanings of these parameters }{} are described in \cite{hansen2016tutorial}.
-These are designed based on the theoretical research of ES and extensive experiments.
+\step{0}.
+Initialize $\boldsymbol{m}^{(0)}, \sigma^{(0)}, \boldsymbol{C}^{(0)}$ according to the initial problem search domain, and initialize two evolution paths $\boldsymbol{p}_c^{(0)} = \boldsymbol{p}_\sigma^{(0)} = \boldsymbol{0}$ and their correction factors $\gs^\ite{0} = \gc^\ite{0} = 0$.
+All parameters that appear in the following are set to the default values listed in \Cref{tab:defaultparameter}.
+The meanings of these parameters are described in \citet{hansen2016tutorial}.
+These are designed based on theoretical ES research (e.g., see \citet{AAH2020}) and extensive experiments.
 The CMA-ES repeats the following steps at each iteration, $t = 0, 1, \cdots$, until a termination criterion is satisfied.

 \step{1}.
-Draw $\lambda$ samples $\zz_k$, for $k \in \{1, \dots, \lambda\}$, independently from $\mathcal{N}(\bm{0}, \I)$.
+Draw $\lambda$ samples $\zz_k$ for $k \in \{1, \dots, \lambda\}$ independently from $\mathcal{N}(\boldsymbol{0}, \I)$.
 Compute $\yy_k = \sqrt{\cov^\ite{t}} \zz_k$ and $\xx_k = \mm^\ite{t} + \sigma^\ite{t} \yy_k$.
 Then, $\xx_k$ ($k = 1, \dots, \lambda$) are the candidate solutions that are independently $\mathcal{N}(\mm^\ite{t}, (\sigma^\ite{t})^2 \cov^\ite{t})$ distributed.
 Here, $\sqrt{\cov^\ite{t}}$ is the symmetric matrix satisfying $\cov^\ite{t} = \left(\sqrt{\cov^\ite{t}} \right)^2$.